grscheller/neovim-notes/notes/05-VimSpecificFeatures.md

 ## Ins-completion sub-mode commands

-A "sub-mode" used for text completions.
+An *insert mode* "sub-mode" used for text completions.
 While in *ins-completion mode*, `<C-y>` will accept the completion and `<C-e>` will return what was originally typed.  `<C-n>` will move to the next completion in the drop down, and `<C-p>` will move to the previous one.

-I rarely use these features since I have better alternatives through plugins.
+I rarely use these features since the completion plugins I use provide better alternatives and usually jump in before I can type `<C-x>` anyway.

 | Command      | Description                                               |
 |:------------:|:--------------------------------------------------------- |